"Earn the Right" -Conjugate Hybrid Primer

 Row Capacity Benchmark

-Running Clock: 45:00-60:00 Row Capacity Benchmark 10-minute row for max calories Rest 5 minutes Then start EMOM conditioning.
+Running Clock: 45:00-60:00 Row Capacity Benchmark Performance test.
+Row hard for 10 minutes.
+Record your calorie total, this number retests and should improve.
+Rest 5 minutes Then start EMOM conditioning.

 Circuit